-Durable medical equipment includes items such as oxygen equipment and supplies, wheelchairs, walkers, and hospital beds ordered by a provider for use in the home.
-Certain items, such as prosthetics, are always owned by the member.
-In this section, we discuss other types of durable medical equipment that must be rented.
+Durable medical equipment (DME) includes items such as oxygen equipment and supplies, wheelchairs, walkers, powered mattress systems, crutches, diabetic supplies, speech generating devices, IV infusion pumps, nebulizers, and hospital beds ordered by a provider for use in the home.
+The member always owns certain items, such as prosthetics.
+In this section, we discuss other types of DME that you must rent.